rshepherd/mint-problem/README.md

     mvn test

-To compile and run the program without packaging it as a jar.
+..to compile and run the program without packaging it as a jar.

 There are lots of convenient Maven commands: http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html